 Contributions to provide benefits under the Plan are made solely by the Authority.
 The Authority's funding policy adopted on September 14, 1997 prescribes a contribution equal to 100% of the actuarially determined contribution amount as provided by the plan's actuary.
 The funding policy was revised on July 28, 2015 to allow flexibility to fund the Plan throughout the year for an aggregate amount not to exceed 105% of the amount calculated by the actuary.
-The policy may be further amended by the Commission at its discretion.
-This method and the actuarial assumptions have been designed to provide sufficient funds to pay benefits as they become payable under the Plan.
+The policy may be further amended by the Port Commission at its discretion.
+The implementation of this funding policy and the actuarial assumptions have been designed to provide sufficient funds to pay benefits as they become payable under the Plan.